DCI-lei-Fbw3/Course/02-Programming-Basics/2020-11-09-Project-PB/pb-project.md

 Congratulations!
 You have made it through the Programming Basics module.
 In order to give you a chance to consolidate your new knowledge in JavaScript, you will be working on a pair-programming* project.
 The tasks are simple, and its not so much about coming up with new code, but rather to understand and use JavaScript in a given context.

  *Pair-programming: you will work on the project in pairs (with one group of three).
-This will be announced in class.
+The pairing will be announced in class.

  ## Project details